 - Consulting firms and companies that partner with government

-- Appalachian’s MPA program is accredited by the Network of Schools of Public Policy, Affairs, and Administration.
+- App State’s MPA program is accredited by the Network of Schools of Public Policy, Affairs, and Administration.
 It is one of eight NASPAA-accredited schools in North Carolina and one of approximately 185 programs globally that meets NASPAA’s accreditation standards.

 - The program has a strong, state-wide reputation with an active and generous alumni association.